PHANTOM3114/MetaOS/README.md

 ## 📱 Control Sector ##
 - (Future) Metahub: The central Qt-based desktop application for managing and interacting with all system components.
 - (In Progress) Android/iOS Client: A native mobile client for remote management, notifications, and deep integration with your phone.
+- (In Progress) MetaOS Controller: point of remote management of all other daemons.
 - (Future) AI System Assistant: A personal assistant to simplify system interaction, manage tasks, and enhance security.
 - (Future) Custom Shell: A modern, user-friendly addition to the os-specific modules.